Editor's note: This story was last updated on January 13.

 What to bring

-Pack your face mask and your photo ID for appointments at all three sites.
+Pack your face mask and your photo ID for appointments at the county and ASU run sites.

 How long do you have to wait for your results?